pbutkus/car-rentals-astro/src/content/hero/hero.md

 ---
-heading: "CAR RENTALS"
+heading: "Unleash Your Luxury Journey"
-subheading: "MAKING YOUR DREAMS COME TRUE"
+subheading: "Experience the Thrill of Driving Exclusivity"
 ---